evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > Both methods yield the same results. **Method 2** is much faster if you spot the grouping pattern, but **Method 1 (RZT)** is the fail-safe "tank" method that works even when the polynomial doesn't have a clean grouping structure.

-## 2026-April-08 - Introduction to Complex Solutions of Polynomials (Precalculus - College algebra 35) :
+## 2026-April-08 - Introduction to Complex Solutions of Polynomials (Precalculus - College Algebra 35) :
 https://www.youtube.com/watch?v=g-69B5jkcO4&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=36
 ### Complex Solutions of Polynomials